Interview Qs by Ben Jagodzinski

 Q: How has the audience at 55 changed over the last 35+ years?
 Has it improved?

 Once we got the regular Thursdays going our audience found us pretty quickly.
-It’s a particular listening sensibility we appeal to – openness, willingness to be invaded by something unfamiliar, hunger for creativity operating outside the bounds of free jazz, or avant jazz or fusion, rock or funk.
 The people sense what they’re in for, they know it’s improvisation and that there are risks, and they’re down for that.
 I believe I have the best audience in the world.
 The main change is that the club has an international reputation now, so people from everywhere come in.
 That’s a nice addition to the scene there.